RTTOV Coefficients

 Glossary of terms pertaining to coefficient files

-- Predictors – RTTOV v13 introduced a new optical depth parameterisation scheme based on “v13 predictors” (see the RTTOV v13 Science and Validation Report for more details).
+• Predictors – RTTOV v13 introduced a new optical depth parameterisation scheme based on “v13 predictors” (see the RTTOV v13 Science and Validation Report for more details).
 The v13 predictors support all variable gas combinations and solar radiation: the optional gases are now indicated in the rtcoef filenames, and can also be identified in the headers or by using the rttov_coef_info.exe tool.
 For the older v7/8/9 predictors, the predictor set determines the available optional trace gases for simulations and whether or not the coefficients support solar calculations and PC calculations.
 Note that v7 or v8 predictor files for IR instruments may be preferable to the solar v9 predictor files for the same instruments when only simulating IR channels (no solar).
-Note that the v13 predictor coefficients are recommended for use with RTTOV v13.
+See above for information on recommended and deprecated optical depth coefficients.

-- Solar simulations – the new v13 predictor optical depth coefficients support solar simulations for channels at wavelengths below 5 microns.
+• Solar simulations – v13 predictor optical depth coefficients support solar simulations for channels at wavelengths below 5 microns.
 When using the older predictors, solar simulations are only supported by the v9 predictors, not the v7/8 predictors.

-- Visible/IR cloud/aerosol coefficents – the cloud and aerosol coefficient files must be used with optical depth coefficient files (“rtcoef_*“) containing coefficients for the same set of channels.
-Subsets of channels can be extracted from optical depth and cloud/aerosol files using the rttov_conv_coef.exe executable.
-The cloud and aerosol coefficients are independent of the predictor version of the rtcoef_* file.
-By default the new v13 predictor optical depth coefficient files support all channels (VIS+IR) and there are corresponding cloud/aerosol files are available for all supported sensors.
-Separate cloud/aerosol files are available for IR channels only for use with IR-only v13 predictor rtcoef_* and the old v7/v8 predictor rtcoef_* files.
+• Hydrometeor/aerosol optical property files – the hydrometeor and aerosol optical property files must be used with optical depth coefficient files (“rtcoef_*“) containing coefficients for the same set of channels.
+Subsets of channels can be extracted from optical depth and hydrometeor/aerosol files using the rttov_conv_coef.exe executable.
+The hydrometeor and aerosol coefficients are independent of the predictor version of the rtcoef_* file, the supported variable gases, and the number of coefficient levels.
+The v13 predictor optical depth coefficient files support all channels (VIS+IR) and there are corresponding hydrometeor/aerosol files for all supported sensors.

-- NLTE – the non-local thermodynamic equilibrium correction is only applicable to hi-res IR sounders.
+• NLTE – the non-local thermodynamic equilibrium correction is only applicable to hyperspectral IR sounders.
 Note that the NLTE correction is a “simple” bias correction applied to the standard LTE RTTOV radiances and as such is entirely independent of solar calculations in RTTOV (see user guide).

-- PC – Principal Components calculations are only applicable to hi-res IR sounders.
-There are two PC-based models in RTTOV.
+• PC – Principal Components calculations are only applicable to hyperspectral IR sounders.
 PC-RTTOV uses the RTTOV optical depth prediction scheme to compute radiances which are then used as predictors for the PC scores.
-PC-RTTOV coefficients can currently only be used with v9 predictor coefficient files.
-It is important to use the optical depth coefficient file with which the PC coefficients were trained.
-HTFRTC is a separate model which is available through the RTTOV interface and it uses separate coefficient files to RTTOV: see the user guide for details.
+It is important to use the optical depth coefficient file with which the PC coefficients were trained (see the coefficients download page).

-- Channel numbering – coefficients based on the v13 predictors by default support all channels for which we have spectral response functions for each sensor.
-IR-only files are available which are intended to make it easy to replace the older v7/8 predictor coefficients in your application.
+• Channel numbering – coefficients based on the v13 predictors support all channels for which we have spectral response functions for each sensor.
+The old v7/v8 predictor files support only IR channels.
 The channel numbering can be different for IR-only files compared to the all-channel files since channel numbers always start at 1 in RTTOV.
 Consult the second table on this page, the user guide, or the coefficient file headers for information on the channel numbering.

 Coefficient file format conversion

-For MW and non-high resolution IR instruments the ASCII coefficient files can usually be used without any problem.
+For MW and multispectral VIS/IR instruments the ASCII coefficient files can usually be used without any problem.
 That said, the following notes apply equally well to coefficient files for all instruments.
-The ASCII hi-res IR sounder coefficient files are typically very large and so HDF5 is the preferred format for distribution of these files.
+The ASCII hyperspectral IR sounder coefficient files are typically very large and so netCDF is the preferred format for distribution of these files.
 It may be necessary or convenient to convert a given file to a different format or to extract coefficients for a subset of channels to create a smaller file.
-For example, some users may prefer to use a binary unformatted or HDF5 version of a coefficient file as these are read much faster than ASCII versions.
+For example, some users may prefer to use a binary unformatted or netCDF version of a coefficient file as these are read much faster than ASCII versions.

 Usage examples